Season 3, Episode 10: “The Light Above”

 What happens when there’s no God AND no Devil?
 “The rules have changed,” says the Saint.
 He and Eugene are leaving Hell together, leaving the rest behind.
 Hitler’s taking the big chair in Hell for the time being.
 Jesus.
 Eugene is still angry with Jesse for sending him to Hell and leaving him there.
 This will make things very interesting.

 In Masada, Isreal, we see Cass being kept in a dungeon-like cell.
 He sees what looks like an angel above him.
-It’s a torturer, in fact.
-Yikes.
 It’ll only get shittier for our vamp from here.
 Meanwhile, Herr Starr (Pip Torrens) lets Hoover burn in the sunlight, so that’s something, I guess.
 The new Grail plan isn’t to make Custer the Messiah, rather it’s to torture and kill the preacher.
 They’ve got an army behind them.
 Giddy up.

 What goddamn television show!
 Preacher is so satisfying, in so many ways.
 I know AMC’s going to renew this for Season 4, because if they don’t they don’t deserve to have such a fantastic property on their hands.